 Food carriers and shippers are required by law to create and maintain certain records on the shipment of food.
 E.g. records of carrier agreements with food companies regarding responsibilities and procedures during shipping, or individual driver training records.
 Additionally, food shippers and carriers are required to ensure effective measures are in place to avoid contamination and cross-contamination, properly segregate food products from non-food products if they are on the same shipment, and ensure proper temperature control, among others.
 When you lack visibility in what’s happening in your trucks across the last mile, it can be difficult to ensure that you’re meeting those standards effectively.

 How DispatchTrack's Solutions Can Help Businesses Optimize Food Logistics Dispatch

-The right solution can help businesses improve the dispatch process in food logistics.
-DispatchTrack's food delivery software uses artificial intelligence (AI) to automatically optimize routing and dispatching so every order arrives on time.
+The right solution can help businesses improve the dispatch process in food distribution.
+DispatchTrack's food delivery dispatch software uses artificial intelligence (AI) to automatically optimize routing and dispatching so every order arrives on time.
 Here's how our solution optimizes food logistics dispatch and delivery:

 Intelligent Routing Engine

 DispatchTrack's solution allows businesses to schedule their regular stops for their standing orders.
 It allows dispatchers to assign customers to time windows (e.g. based on open hours) and tiers so drivers will arrive at the customers' preferred delivery time slot.
 Plus, the solution also allows for changes in the standard orders when customers request additional products.
 This “hybrid” routing functionality makes DispatchTrack a solution that allows food sellers and shippers to roll with the punches and stay dynamic.